soveran/toro/README.md

     # The `default` matcher always succeeds, but it doesn't mean the program's
     # flow will always reach this point.
 Once a matcher succeeds and runs a
     # block, the control is never returned.
-There's an implicit call to `halt`
+There's an implicit return at the
-    # at the end of every block.
-A call to `halt` stops the processing of
+    # end of every block, which stops the processing of the request and
-    # the request and returns the response immediately.
+    # returns the response immediately.
     #
     # This route will match all the requests that don't have "users" as the
     # first segment (because of the previous matcher), and it will pass the